 of the student-direct components of the matriculation process: admissions, orientation, assessment and testing, counseling, and student follow-up.

 Here are the steps to follow to become a new student at Woodland Community College.
+(Please note that Graduating High School Seniors within the WCC service area can also complete much of this process on their campus, Click HERE for details)

 If you have not yet applied for admission to Woodland Community College, please Apply Now! complete the California Community College application (CCCApply) online and submit before continuing to Orientation.